kwpid/lim-rblx/replit.md

 ## Recent Changes
 - **2025-10-31**: Added equipping and selling functionality
-  - **Equip System**: Players can equip items to their character using Roblox asset IDs
+  - **Equip System**: Players can equip and unequip items to their character using Roblox asset IDs
-    - Equip button in inventory detail panel (Frame.Frame.Equip)
+    - Equip/Unequip button in inventory detail panel (Frame.Equip)
+    - Button dynamically changes to "Unequip" when item is equipped
     - Server-side equipping so other players can see equipped items
     - Uses InsertService to load and attach accessories/tools to character
+    - Items tagged with OriginalRobloxId for precise unequipping
   - **Sell System**: Players can sell items for 80% of their value
     - Sell button: Sells one copy of the selected item
     - SellAll button: Sells all copies of the selected item at once